 Get active at a playground

-Spending time at a playground is a top spring break activity for littles, so why not make it one with water views?
+If the weather outside cooperates, spending time at a playground is a must, so why not make it one with water views?
 Pack a picnic and head down to the water to swing and slide over the sand at one of the beach playgrounds by the shore.
 And if you can’t get to the shore, the Regatta Playground in the South Mountain Recreation Complex overlooking a pond will give you waterfront vibes while your kids climb on a giant ship.

 See history come to life

-In New Jersey, we have a little bit of everything, but our historical landmarks are some of the oldest sites in the country.
-See everything from Washington’s Headquarters during the Revolutionary War in Morristown to Thomas Edison’s laboratory where he invented the light bulb in West Orange.
-If you are looking to keep the learning going over spring break, make sure you have these historical sites on your list.
+New Jersey has some of the oldest historical sites in the country.
+With a rich history of how our nation was shaped, you can see everything from Washington’s Headquarters during the Revolutionary War in Morristown to Thomas Edison’s laboratory, where he invented the light bulb, in West Orange.
+If you want to keep the learning going over spring break, put these historical sites on your list.

 Have an intergalactic experience